 Note: This function no longer requires AON.
-The information about this function is also included in IBM Tivoli NetView for z/OS IP Management.
+The information about this function is included in both IBM Tivoli NetView for z/OS IP Management and the IBM Tivoli NetView for z/OS User's Guide: Automated Operations Network.

 Use the following rules for creating new entries in the SNMP group definition (FKXSNMP) file: